About the area

 For this hike, it is advisable to bring a fully charged phone with navigation apps installed (such as Komoot, AllTrails, or Maps.me).
-Without them, you risk getting lost on the forest paths, same as these hikers in July 2024.
-Fortunately, mobile signal reception remains strong throughout the entire route.
+Without them, there is a real risk of getting lost among the forest trails—as happened to these hikers in July 2024.
+Fortunately, mobile signal coverage remains strong along the entire route.

 The forest path gradually ascends for about 2 kilometers.
 Be sure to watch for a fork where you’ll need to take the left-hand path marked with a “Nangmoh” sign featuring arrows.